 - Rinse your eyes with a saline solution to ensure hygiene.
 Our lens solution value pack is an effective and reliable choice for a soft contact lens or a rigid gas permeable lens and is therefore ideal for the task.

 Rinse your eyes with a saline solution to ensure hygiene.
 Our lens solution value pack is an effective and reliable choice for a soft contact lens or a rigid gas permeable lens and is therefore ideal for the task.

 You can repeat these steps until you’re confident all of the contact lens has been removed.
 If, after a few tries, you’ve been unsuccessful, it’s best to visit your eye doctor as soon as possible.

 Rigid gas permeable lenses are unlikely to tear due to their durable nature, however if you get a gas permeable contact lens stuck in your eye, you should not follow the above procedure as this can damage the high.
 Instead seek help from an eye doctor immediately.

 Can a contact lens get stuck behind my eye?

-No, this is a common myth that aims to explain when someone may not able to feel their contact lens on their eye.
+No, this is a common myth among contact lens wearers.
+It aims to explain when someone may not able to feel their contact lens on their eye.
 In fact, the more likely explanation is always that the lens has either slipped to the side of the eye or has fallen out.

 It’s important to remember that while a contact lens can become dislodged and move around your eye uncomfortably, it is impossible for the lens to go behind your eye.